dhutapratama/docs/errors.md

         }
     }

-If your exception extends an exception that is already renderable, such as a built-in Laravel or Symfony exception, you may return `false` from the exception's `render` method to render the exception's default HTTP response:
+If your exception extends an exception that is already renderable, such as a built-in Lets or Symfony exception, you may return `false` from the exception's `render` method to render the exception's default HTTP response:

     /**
      * Render the exception into an HTTP response.